Reduce the risk of flooding

 Bluepages is the UK's leading independent flood directory.
 It's a list of flood products and services put together to advise and inform you of the range of products available to help reduce the risk of flooding to your home or business.

-Find out where you'll get help
+Find out where you will get help

 Areas prone to flooding may already have flood groups and community hubs where you can find food, clothing, shelter and advice during a flood.
 Some areas have community flood wardens - volunteers who monitor a specific local area and inform its residents when flooding is likely.